Loading...

 So in 1561 when Mary returns to Scotland, things aren't looking great for her.

-Let's have a little think about a check for knowledge here and make sure we fully understand what we just heard.
+Let's have a little think about a check for knowledge here and make sure we're filling this down with what we've just heard.

 Okay, if you chose C, Presbyterian, then you are correct.